skx/gobasic/README.md

     * [eval/vars.go](eval/vars.go) holds all our variable references.
     * We have a facility to allow golang code to be made available to BASIC programs, and we use that facility to implement a bunch of our functions.
     * Specifically we use [eval/builtin-support.go](eval/builtin-support.go) to define a lot of functions in [eval/builtins.go](eval/builtins.go) which allow BASIC to call SIN, ABS, PI, etc.
+    * Because we support both strings and ints/floats in our BASIC scripts we use a wrapper to hold them on the golang-side.
+This can be found in [object/object.go](object/object.go).

 As there is no AST step errors cannot be detected prior to the execution of programs - because we only hit them after we've started running.